-To offset some of these challenges, NDEP staff have been evaluating a "Hub and Spoke" system to connect rural recyclers (spokes) to amass larger volumes of recyclable materials in centralized locations (hubs).
+To offset some of these challenges, NDEP staff have been evaluating a "Hub and Spoke" system, which would allow individual rural recyclers (spokes) to collect larger volumes of recyclable materials in centralized locations (hubs).
 This type of system will help to decrease transportation costs and create a more reliable volume of materials for buyers.
-The plan is to establish funding and infrastructure to begin the implementation of a Hub and Spoke pilot program in rural Nevada.
-There have also been discussions with other states to cooperate on a regional hub and spoke system.
-Arizona State University is researching a regional Hub and Spoke system across the western United States to determine how states can work cooperatively to increase recycling.
+Funding and a timeline for this project is described in the "Current Trends and Looking Forward" section.

 Despite these challenges, many rural communities have established basic recycling programs, such as drop-off bins, that are accessible to the public.
 Rural recycling options exist in Douglas, Churchill, Eureka, Humboldt, Lyon, Nye, Storey, Pershing, and White Pine Counties.
 Infrastructure and accessibility vary widely from county to county, but most landfills in Nevada currently accept scrap metal (e.g., appliances and cars), automotive batteries, motor oil, and antifreeze for recycling.